vfarcic/devops26/manuscript/06-env.md

 TODO: Continue review

 We already established that all code and configurations (excluding secrets) must be stored in Git as well as that Git is the only entity that should trigger pipelines.
 We also argued that any change must be recorded.
 A typical example is a new release.
-It is way too common to simply create a new release, but not to store that information in Git.
+It is way too common to deploy a new release, but not to store that information in Git.
 Tags do not count because we cannot recreate a whole environment from them.
-We'd need to go fromo tag to tag to do that.
+We'd need to go from tag to tag to do that.
 The same is true for release notes.
 While they are very useful and we should create them, we cannot diff them, nor we can use them to recreate an environment.
 What we need is a place that defines a full environment.
-It also needs to allow us to track changes, review them, approve them, and so on.
+It also needs to allow us to track changes, to review them, to approve them, and so on.
 In other words, what we need from an environment definition is not conceptually different from what we expect from an application.
 We need to store it in a Git repository.
 There is very little doubt about that.
 What is less clear is which repository should have the information about an environment.

 We should be able to respond not only to a question "which release of an application is running in production?" but also "what is production?" and "what are the releases of all the applications running there?"
-If we would store information about a release in the repository of the application we just released, that would allow us only to answer to the first question.
-We would be able to know which release of our app is in an environment.
-What we could not answer easily is the same question but referred to the whole environment, not only one application.
+If we would store information about a release in the repository of the application we just deployed, we would be able to answer only to the first question.
+We would know which release of our app is in an environment.
+What we could not answer easily answer is the same question but referred to the whole environment, not only to one application.
 Or, to be more precise, we could not do that easily.
 We'd need to go from one repository to another.

-Another important thing we need to have in mind is the ability to easily recreate an environment (e.g., staging or production).
-That also cannot be done if the information about the releases is spread across many repositories.
+Another important thing we need to have in mind is the ability to recreate an environment (e.g., staging or production).
+That cannot be done easily if the information about the releases is spread across many repositories.

 All those requirements lead us to only one solution.
 Our environments need to be in separate repositories or, at least, in separate branches within the same repository.
-Given that we agreed that information is first stored in Git which triggers processes that do something with it, we cannot deploy a release to an environment directly from a build of an application.
+Given that we agreed that information is first pushed in Git which, in turn, triggers processes that do something with it, we cannot deploy a release to an environment directly from a build of an application.
 Such a build would need to push a change to the repository dedicated to an environment.
 In turn, such a push would trigger a webhook that would result in yet another build of a pipeline.

 When we write new code, we tend not to push directly to the master branch, but to create pull requests.
 Even if we do not need approval from others (e.g., code review) and plan to push it to the master branch directly, having a pull request is still very useful.
 It provides an easy way to track changes and intentions behind them.
 Now, that does not mean that I am against pushing directly to master.
 Quite the contrary.
 But, such practice requires discipline and technical and process mastery that is still out of reach of many.
+So, I will suppose that you do work with pull requests.

-If we are supposed to create pull requests of things we want to push to master branches of our applications, there is no reason why we would not treat environments the same.
+If we are supposed to create pull requests of things we want to push to master branches of our applications, there is no reason why we shouldn't treat environments the same.
 What that means is not only that our application builds should push releases to environment-specific branches, but that they should do that by making pull requests.

 Having all that into account, the next twoo rules should state that **information about all the releases must be stored in environment-specific repositories or branches** and that **everything must follow the same coding practices** (environments included).

 ![Figure 6-TODO: Any change to source code (new release to an environment) is stored in environment-specific Git repositories](images/ch06/gitops-env.png)

 The correct way to execute the flow while adhering to the rules we mentioned so far would be to have as many pipelines as there are applications, plus a pipeline for deployment to each of the environments.
 A push to the application repository should initiate a pipeline that builds, tests, and packages the application.
 It should end by pushing a change to the repository that defines a whole environment (e.g., staging, production, etc.).
-In turn, that should initiate a different pipeline that (re)deploys the whole environment, not only the new release of the application in question.
+In turn, that should initiate a different pipeline that (re)deploys the whole environment.
 That way, we always have a single source of truth.
 Nothing is done without pushing code to a code repository.

 Always deploying the whole environment would not work without idempotency.
 Fortunatelly, Kubernetes as well as Helm already provide that.
 Even though we always deploy all the applications and the releases that constitute an environment, only the pieces that changed will be updated.
 That brings us to a new rule. **All deployments must be idempotent**.

 Having everything defined in code and stored in Git is not enough.
 We need those definitions and that code to be used reliably.
 Reproducibility is one of the key features we're looking for.
 Unfortunately, we (humans) are not good at performing reproducible actions.
 We make mistakes and we are incapable of doing exactly the same thing twice.
 We are not reliable.
 Machines are.
 If conditions do not change, a script will do exactly the same thing every time we run it.
 While scripts provide repetition, declarative approach gives us idempotency.

 But why do we want to use declarative syntax to describe our systems?
 The main reason is in idempotency provided through our expression of a desire, instead of imperative statements.
 If we have a script that, for example, creates ten servers, we might end up with fifteen if there are already five nodes running.
-On the other hand, if we declaratively express that there should be ten servers, we can have a system that will check how many do we have, and increase or decrease the number in order to comply with our desire.
-We need to let machines not only too do the manual labour, but also to comply with our desires.
+On the other hand, if we declaratively express that there should be ten servers, we can have a system that will check how many do we already have, and increase or decrease the number in order to comply with our desire.
+We need to let machines not only do the manual labour, but also to comply with our desires.
 We are the masters and they are slaves, at least until their uprising and AI takeover of the world.

 Where we do excel is creativity.
 We are good at writing scripts and configurations, but not at running them.
 Ideally, every single action performed anywhere inside our systems should be executed by a machine, not by us.
 We accomplish that by storing the code in a repository, and letting all the actions execute as a result of a webhook firing an event on every push of a change.
 Given that we already agreed that Git is the only source of truth and that we need to push a change in order to see it reflected in the system, we can define the rule that **Git webhooks are the only ones allowed to initiate a change that will be applied to system**.
 That might result in many changes in the way we operate.
 It means that noone is allowed to execute a script from a laptop that will, for example, increase the number of nodes.
 There is no need to have SSH access to the servers if we are not allowed to do anything without pushing something to Git first.
 Similarly, there should be no need even to have admin permissions to access Kubernetes API through `kubectl`.
 All those privileges should be delegated to machines and our (human) job should be to create or update code, configurations, and definitions, to push the changes to Git, and to let the machines do the rest.
-That is hard to do and we might require conosiderable investment to get there.
+That is hard to do and we might require conosiderable investment to accomplish that.
 But, even if we cannot get there in a short period, we should still strive for such a process and delegation of tasks.
 Our designs and our processes should be created with that goal in mind, no matter whether we can accomplish them today, tomorrow, or next year.

 Finally, there is one more thing we're missing.
 Automation relies on APIs and CLIs (they are extensions of APIs), not on UIs and editors.
 While I do not think that the usage of APIs is mandatory for humans, they certainly are for automation.
-The tools must be build to be API first, UI (and everything else) second.
+The tools must be designed to be API first, UI (and everything else) second.
 Without APIs, there is no reliable automation, and without us knowing how to write scripts, we cannot provide the things the machines need.

 That leads us to the last rule. **All the tools must be able to speak with each other through APIs**.